DamianS-eng/Mario-Kart-64-HD/README.md

 ## Where is it?

-The files will be hosted off of GitHub, with this README and other necessary files stored here for reference.
+The files for the texture pack are not hosted here on GitHub, rather this README and other necessary files stored here for reference.
+Refer to the mirror links to download them.

 ![](/mk64hd.jpg)